Evermore: Lyrics and themes

 Evermores literary influences include Daphne du Maurier's 1938 novel Rebecca on "Tolerate It", and F. Scott Fitzgerald's 1925 novel The Great Gatsby on "Happiness".

 Evermore expanded on the imaginary world that Swift had ideated when creating Folklore: its songs incorporate fictional narratives and characters not based on Swift's personal experience—a deviation from the autobiographical songwriting that she had been known for.
 Evermore contains intertextual concepts, language, and imagery with Folklore, such as fragmented memories, cabin-like settings, and shifting scenes of nature, including seascapes, forests, cliffs, and cosmic phenomena.
 Also in the same vein as Folklore, Evermore was influenced by authors of modernist literature, such as the poets Robert Frost ("Tis the Damn Season") and Emily Dickinson ("Ivy"), and the writer F. Scott Fitzgerald ("Happiness").

 In an Apple Music interview with Zane Lowe in December 2020, Swift detailed the relationship between Folklore and Evermore, which she designated as "sister records": whereas Folklore deals with "conflict resolution" and reconciliations, Evermore explores "endings of all sorts, sizes and shapes" and the painful aftermath.
 It details multiple themes related to unfulfilled romance—forbidden love, neglect, divorce, and infidelity—in addition to other painful endings such as fallen friendships and unrealized self-actualization.
 Narrated from the perspectives of complicated women who construct their stories from distant or recent memories, the songs are set in winter, particularly events related to the Christmas and holiday season such as returning to one's hometown during a weekend, a Christmas dinner, and a wrenching December that leaves one "feeling unmoored", as depicted in the title track.

 Slates Carl Wilson dubbed Evermore an anthology without an integrated storyline, while Hyden and The A.V.
 Clubs Annie Zaleski contended that the wintry settings established a coherent throughline.
 Compared to the restraint of Folklore, Evermore is more uninhibited and playful, demonstrated through tracks like "No Body, No Crime", "Long Story Short", and "Dorothea", although most of the songs' narratives do not have happy endings.
 The overall mood of Evermore, nonetheless, is hopeful and warm, amidst the wintry settings and bittersweet feelings.
 In the view of the English literature scholar Maria Juko, while the title Evermore suggests the lasting legacy of the tales that have become folklore, the album's content questions the concept of eternity.

-Despite its escapist fantasy concept, Evermore not only includes purely fictional stories but also narratives informed by Swift's biographical influences—as demonstrated most notably by the song "Marjorie".
+Despite its escapist fantasy concept, Evermore not only includes purely fictional stories but also narratives informed by Swift's biographical influences—as demonstrated by the song "Marjorie".
 This type of narrative is autofiction—a combination of autobiography and fiction that presents perspectives of Swift's alter egos rather than her own self.
 Swift said that although there is an element of fiction to most of the songs, she still found herself in them.
 Commenting on Swift's framing of Evermore as a departure from her previous confessional, first-person songwriting, The New Yorkers Amanda Petrusich argued that every kind of writing is "an invention of sorts, honed and sharpened and shaped to fit a particular narrative".